Achievable logoAchievable logo

 Additional bonds covenant

-Another important aspect of revenue bonds is the flow of funds, which determines how the issuer utilizes the revenue it receives.
-In particular, it’s important to know if the issuer will structure the bond under a gross revenue pledge or net revenue pledge.
-When revenue is received from the facility or project, the issuer places those funds into the revenue fund.
-From there, revenue is spent in one of two ways:
+Another important aspect of revenue bonds is the flow of funds, which describes how the issuer uses the revenue it receives.
+In particular, you’ll want to know whether the bond is structured under a gross revenue pledge or a net revenue pledge.

 Gross revenue pledge